michaelschlosserx/genai_cpu_util/README.md

 ## How it works

 `sampler.py` samples `/proc/stat` in a separate process while `benchmark.py`
-drives the server and stamps a phase boundary at every step — idle baseline, per-model load, warmup, loaded idle, inference, shutdown. `charts.py` slices the samples by phase into `timeline.png` (CPU over the run, phases banded, peaks marked) and `cores.png` (per-core heatmap, showing whether load is spread or stuck on one core).
+drives the server and stamps a phase boundary at every step: idle baseline, per-model load, warmup, loaded idle, inference, shutdown. `charts.py` slices the samples by phase into `timeline.png` (CPU over the run, phases banded, peaks marked) and `cores.png` (per-core heatmap).

 ## Models used for the reference measurements